spdx-github/spdx_Retailier/releases/spdx-Retailier-v1.2.0/README.md

 # Extended Functionality

-The mod generates a pair of files, each inside their own folder in the "Savestore" subdirectory on first run, which it then reads from.
+The mod generates a set of files inside the "Savestore" subdirectory on runtime, which it then reads from.
 These files contain InteractablePreset names that are then pulled from the Toolbox's objectPresetDictionary by the code and modified.

-## menus/
+The mod is relatively sandboxed, meaning that if an invalid name is added, the integrity of the game is preserved.
+For casual modders I would recommend the Unity Explorer available on the Thunderstore for browsing InteractablePresets and MenuPresets.

-This subdirectory contains all files pertaining to menu modifications.
-By default, `_base.json` is generated and placed inside for the mod to read from after its initial run.
+If you edit these files, please note that the game will throw an error if the JSON is improperly formatted - there are many JSON validators online which you can use to quickly check your file's good to go.
+Also, when the mod updates, these files might be changed or removed by r2modmanager.
+Please make a backup of modifications just in case!

-Retailier loads JSON files from this directory and assembles them into a dictionary, with string keys and string array values.
-Each key corresponds to a MenuPreset name, and their values are sets of InteractablePreset names.
+## retailier_menus.json

-You can add more files to this folder as long as they're formatted properly!
-Please refer to the base file for a reference.
+This file consists of three primary parts: Aliases, Combines, and Menus.
+The mod processes this JSON into a dictionary of string arrays.

-### Meta
+### Version

-This section contains version control information and whether or not its changes should completely replace (override) other changes.
-When set to false, these changes are additive.
+This is just a version number to help the mod track updates.
+Hopefully, files will be preserved between updates from now on.

 ### Menus

-Retailier processes this structure first, populating the corresponding MenuPreset name key with InteractablePreset names.
+The first to be processed.
+The key is the MenuPreset name, and the value is an array containing the InteractablePreset names you'd like to add.

 ### Combines